tdantas/Joke/README.md

 A good friend asked me to help him to implement a Build tool, for his Job Interview. *GL my friend*
 Read the Interview below

-I told him:
-  You could use Topological Sort ( more generic approach ) or build one simple specific recursion just to solve the dependencies.

-Inspired by Rake DSL, I decied to create my own Internal DSL.
+Inspired by Rake, I decied to create my own Internal DSL.

 Why ??
+4 fun

 When I like something, I will read the code, study and try to reproduce.
 Just because I liked it :D

 I called **JOKE** ( Job + Rake ) = Joke :)